 Goal setting is a vital part of every athlete’s training plan and overall performance outcome.
 Goal setting varies from athlete to athlete and will likely change throughout the year to suit a particular season.
 Nutrition and training programmes will also be different for each athlete even though the desired outcome may be the same.
 This will be tailored to the individual’s body composition, training levels specific to that time of year, and personal preferences.

 An athlete’s body is designed for performance in their chosen sport and this may require improvements in body composition relating to increases in muscle mass and/or reductions in body fat levels.
-Other performance goals for athletes may include endurance, explosive speed and strength, technical or mental skills.
+Other performance goals may include endurance, explosive speed and strength, technical or mental skills.

 On the other hand, an athlete may currently be injured or undergone surgery, therefore recovery and rehabilitation is another key period for every athlete with specific training and nutritional requirements, and also psychological support during these difficult times.